 The price you'll pay monthly is less than with the major carriers, but there are a few drawbacks.
 For one, monthly plans aren't truly unlimited (data used above a certain monthly limit is slowed down, for instance).
 More seriously, though, to get a pre-paid phone, you don't get the subsidized discount that the big carriers provide, meaning that you'll pay more for the phone--around US$200 more.

-The four national pre-paid companies are Boost, Cricket, Straight Talk, and Virgin Mobile.
+The five national pre-paid companies are Boost, Cricket, Net10, Straight Talk, and Virgin Mobile.
 Here are links to those companies' rate plans for the iPhone:

 - Boost Rate Plan